chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 based on the usage context of the `Shape` itself.
 So given the svg coordinate that I mentioned before, we can create a component named `TitleBackgroundShape` that implement the `Shape` protocol that draws the path described by the svg.
 To quickly convert the svg path into code we used [https://swiftvg.mike-engel.com](https://swiftvg.mike-engel.com "swift svg path").
-This tool returned our two svg path as the following `UIBezierPath`.
+This tool transformed our two svg path as the following `UIBezierPath`.

 ```swift